Going Places (1974 film): Plot

 Jean-Claude and Pierrot harass and sexually assault an older woman in a banlieue, steal her purse and run away.
 After they evade their pursuers, they loot the purse but are disappointed to find almost no money.
 They steal a Citroën DS for a joyride.
 When they bring it back at night, the owner awaits them with his gun drawn.
 Pierrot runs away but is shot in the groin.
 Jean-Claude overpowers the owner, stealing the gun and the car and also kidnapping Marie-Ange, the woman the owner was with.
-After picking up Pierrot, they drive to a car mechanic they know to exchange the stolen DS for another car, offering the mechanic the chance to rape Marie-Ange.
+After Jean-Claude picks up Pierrot, they drive to a car mechanic they know to exchange the stolen DS for another car, offering the mechanic the chance to rape Marie-Ange.
 Leaving with the other car, Jean-Claude and Pierrot force a doctor at gunpoint to treat Pierrot's wounds, which are only superficial.
 They steal the doctor's money and flee.

 When they come back to the mechanic, he is angry that Marie-Ange was totally passive and apathetic during the rape.
 Pierrot fears that he has become impotent because of his wounds and suggests sabotaging the steering of the DS before giving it back to the owner, imagining him having an accident on a winding road.
 They go through with the plan and let Marie-Ange go, but not before getting her address.

 Jean-Claude and Pierrot go to the country, stealing bicycles and a car from locals.
 When they have to stop at a train crossing and see police arriving, they flee their car and enter the almost empty train.
 They encounter a young woman who is breastfeeding her child and force her to let Pierrot suckle on her breasts.
 This leads to all three making out, before the woman notices that she has to leave the train at the station, where her husband is waiting.
 Pierrot complains that he was not able to get an erection.

 After encountering police on the train station, Jean-Claude and Pierrot decide to lie low and go to a deserted coastal resort, where they break into a vacation home to stay there.
 They notice that the home belongs to a family of three, with a daughter named Jacqueline.
 After finding Jacqueline's bathing suit, they smell it gleefully and estimate that she must be around 16 years old.

 They return to Marie-Ange and force her to have sex with both of them.
 Pierrot is this time able to get an erection.
 She again is totally passive, frustrating both.
 She tells them that the car owner has sold his sabotaged DS.

 With the help of Marie-Ange, they break into the hair salon she works at.
 When she requests to be kissed and begins screaming and throwing things, they shoot her in the leg and leave her bound to a chair in the salon.